 In preparing a BCA, applicants should consult the “Benefit-Cost Analysis Guidance for TIGER and INFRA Applications” document.
 This guide contains key information on procedures for conducting benefit-cost analysis, standard monetization values for many benefits, and other useful guidance for preparing a BCA for submission as part of the application.
 Applicants who need additional help after reading this guidance (and the reference materials cited therein) should contact USDOT staff, who are available to answer questions and offer technical assistance up to the final application deadline.

-To the extent that an application for the same project submitted to the INFRA grants program contains few or no changes to a benefit-cost analysis or project readiness information, USDOT may review and incorporate the previously completed analysis by Department staff into the application's evaluation when considering the project for a FY 2019 INFRA award.
+To the extent that an application for the same project submitted to the INFRA grants program contains few or no changes to a benefit-cost analysis or project readiness information, USDOT may review and incorporate the previously completed analysis by Department staff into the application's evaluation when considering the project.

 As applicants develop their applications, there are some guidelines on project readiness that they should consider.
 By statute, INFRA funds must be obligated within three years of the end of the fiscal year for which they are authorized.
 Obligation occurs when a selected applicant enters a written, project-specific agreement with the Department and is generally after the applicant has satisfied applicable administrative requirements, including transportation planning and NEPA requirements.
 Because of this deadline for obligation, it is important that the application package include sufficient evidence of project milestones (including planning, NEPA, and permitting milestones) achieved and remaining, as well as financial capacity and commitment in order to support project readiness.